FluffyBullet/flowmeer_database/README.md

     pip3 install django-admin startproject .

 *note the dot at the end is an important addition, commanding the project to be created inside the current folder.*

+Creating individual apps thereafter can be created by running a command line prompt:

+    django manage.py createapp <enter name here>

+replacing your chosen name between angled brackets.

+To link your app with your project, head to settings.py in your project you created first, focusing on "INSTALLED_APPS", adding your application to the project.

+further guides can be found on: https://www.w3schools.com/django/index.php

+### Creating a Branch of my database project

+To create fork of my respository, navigate to the database respository either above or here:https://github.com/FluffyBullet/flowmeerdb

+On the light grey banner across the top, select the dropdown menu adjacent to "Fork", chosing the option to create a new fork.

+This will allow you to make a replicate of my project and save on your personal (or chosen) github account for further developments.

+### Deploying the database onto the web

+Whilst this application will allow processing of data and feeding back information required, two further steps are required to make this operational.

+1. Creating a Database.
+    - Visit a host website, signing up for their database and options.
+In this event, I chose https://www.elephantsql.com/, signing up for their free option of Tiny Turtle Plan.
+    - Upon creation of your database, you will be provided with an API Key.
+This information is required to be added into your env.py file, but keep secret from the public.
+This is also to be stored as a variable in the Heroku application.
+1. Create app project in Heroku
+    - An account will need to be created for salesforce/heroku to continue.
+    - Within the heading banner of your logged in page, you can create a new application.
+    - Link your respository for the database with Heroku, then either pushing for manual deployment on heroku, or automatic.
+    - Once your app is created, head over to the settings tab, where you are met with the inner-workings of the application.
+Here you will find a section dedicated for config var (variables).
+        - Within this section, you are required to enter variables which allow your database to communicate with.
+This includes; allowed host, client origin, database url and any other external url's you are using.

+## How this database affects my front end project:

+On deployment my database receives a URL to be stored within the database as a config variable.
+This allows request via the URL to be processed within the database - on provision JWT Tokens, authorized users and other variables match.

+My front end application use the url as an API route to send a stringified (JSON) package for processing.
+In my front end application I'm using Axios to make connection with my API and return the response.
+Axios is a great tool for use with React as access tokens are only granted for 5 minutes, although a key permitted from the API Connection is suitable for 24 hours.

+Setting up Axios interceptors, on each request a check is made to make sure the tokens are valid and if not refresh the mentioned token to authorize the connection.